ThomasRambaud/Youtube-Embed-Universal-Tracking/README.md

 Installation:

 1 .
-Just include the script at the bottom of your HTML page.
+Include the JavaScript at the bottom of your HTML page.
 It will detect and track all iframes existing onto the page.

     <script type="text/javascript" src="yeut-1.0.js"></script>